music-encoding/guidelines/_guidelines-v4/12-facsimilesrecordings/01-facsimiles/01-facsimileelements.md

 {% include mei example="facsimiles/facsimiles-sample249.xml" valid="" %}

-Additionally, the area represented by a {% include link elem="zone" %} element may not be normally oriented to its parent surface.
-The amount by which the area has been rotated clockwise in degrees is expressed by the **@rotate** attribute.
-By default this amount is 0&deg;.
+The amount by which contents of an element have been rotated clockwise or, if applicable, how the orientation of the element itself should be interpreted, is indicated by the **@rotate** attribute.
+This amount is with respect to the normal orientation of the parent surface and is expressed in arc degrees.
+By default, this amount is 0&deg;, following the same orientation as the parent.
-For a zone where its contents are oriented 90&deg; clockwise:
+For example, the following would encode a zone where its contents are oriented 90&deg; clockwise:

 {% include mei example="facsimiles/facsimiles-sample-rotate.xml" valid="" %}